What is gender-based violence?

 The impact of COVID-19 on GBV

-For girls and women, especially those living in low-income countries, the pandemic has exacerbated already existing gender inequalities and increased the incidence of GBV.
+The COVID-19 pandemic exacerbated pre-existing inequalities and incidents of violence against women and girls, especially in low-income countries.
 This secondary impact of the pandemic will have long-lasting and devastating consequences for many years to come:

 The different forms of gender-based violence